 Clean Energy: 100% of Costa Rican electricity is clean and renewable.

-Grey-water Recycling and Water Retention Project: Grey-water systems have been installed in the restaurant and in some private homes.
+Grey-water Recycling and Water Retention Project: Grey-water systems have been installed in the restaurant, Wild Treats, Colibri neighborhood and some private homes.
 These reuse waters from kitchens and showers for irrigation.
 Water is also conserved through the use of swales and two retention lagoons.
 Rainwater is returned to the aquifer by using the natural features of the land to reduce erosion.
 In addition, millions of liters of water are saved every year through the use of compost toilets.

 Native Ecology: Botanists and herbalists from local communities visit and educate PachaMama on planting and restoring native and endangered species of plants and trees.
 The intention is to create a more hospitable environment for the native wildlife populations (from birds to big cats) to be restored and the forest ecosystem to thrive.